JoonasHeinonen/Full-Stack-Open/readme.md

 * Part Two ( Osa 2 ):
     * Part 2a ( Osa 2a ):
-        * Assignment 2.1 (Done.
+        * Assignment 2.1 and 2.2 (Done.
 The folder of the project is 'courseinformation' React-project.)